 So what could make it worth it?

 Well, you can buy a proper frame mount for the Abus Super Extreme 2500.
-The only other angle grinder resistant bike locks that are available with frame mounts are the Litelok X1 and the Hiplok DX1000.
+The only other angle grinder resistant bike locks that are available with frame mounts are the Litelok X1 and X3 and the Hiplok D1000 and DX1000.

 The frame mount is the best of all the angle grinder resistant bike locks